bdheard/PythonEssentials/Quizzes/Module2/quiz_finish.md

 ```
 You should instead compute whether the numbers are close enough to one another to satisfy a specified tolerance.

-#### Consider the following code snippet:
+#### what is the value of y after these lines of code are executed?

 ```python
 x = 10.0
 y = (x < 100.0) and isinstance(x, float)
 ```

-After these are executed, what is the value of y?

 1. [ ] None
 1. [X] True